ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

 Synopsis
 --------
-- Stop a CICS region by using CEMT PERFORM SHUTDOWN.
-You can choose to perform a NORMAL or IMMEDIATE shutdown.
+- Stop a CICS region by issuing a CEMT PERFORM SHUTDOWN, or cancel the job using ZOAU's job cancelling capability.
+- The job\_id, job\_name, or both can be used to shutdown a region.
+If mulitple jobs are running with the same name, the job\_id is required.
+- You can choose the shutdown mode from NORMAL, IMMEDIATE, or CANCEL.
-- During a NORMAL or IMMEDIATE shutdown, a shutdown assist program should run to enable CICS to shut down in a controlled manner.
+- During a NORMAL or IMMEDIATE shutdown, a shutdown assist transaction should run to enable CICS to shut down in a controlled manner.
 By default, the CICS-supplied shutdown assist transaction, CESD is used.
-You can specify a custom shutdown assist program in the SDTRAN system initialization parameter.
+You can specify a custom shutdown assist transaction in the SDTRAN system initialization parameter.
 The task runs until the region has successfully shut down, or until the shutdown fails.
 - You must have a console installed in the CICS region so that the stop\_region module can communicate with CICS.
 To define a console, you must install a terminal with the CONSNAME attribute set to your TSO user ID.
 For detailed instructions, see \ `Defining TSO users as console devices <https://www.ibm.com/docs/en/cics-ts/6.1?topic=cics-defining-tso-users-as-console-devices>`__\ .
 Add your console definition into one of the resource lists defined on the GRPLIST system initialization parameter so that it gets installed into the CICS region.
 Alternatively, you can use a DFHCSDUP script to update an existing CSD.
 This function is provided by the csd module.
+- You may specify a timeout, in seconds, to wait for the region to stop after issuing the command.
+If this timeout is reached, the module completes in a failed state.
+Default behaviour does not use a timeout, which is set using a value of -1.